 When Is the Best Time to Buy a Car?

-Buying a new car doesn't have to break the bank—as long as you have this insider information on when to score the best deal.
+Buying a new car doesn't have to break the bank—as long as you have this insider information on when to score the best deal

 It pays to know the best time to buy a car.
 By timing your purchase just right, you can save big—especially if you aren’t picky about colors and add-ons, experts say.
 “Being flexible and buying a car that the dealer already has on the lot will get you the most bang for the buck,” according to Brian Moody, executive editor at Autotrader.

-Best month to buy a car: December
+Best month to buy a car

-Best day to buy a car: Sunday
+Best day to buy a car

 Conventional wisdom suggests that weekdays are the best time of the week to buy a new car, but new research has found otherwise.
-Car buyers might be better off going to the dealership on Sundays, when they can save an average of 10 percent off MSRP, according to a 2020 study by TrueCar.
+Car buyers might be better off going to the dealership on Sundays, when they can save an average of 10% off MSRP, according to a 2020 study by TrueCar.
 Tuesdays are the next best time to buy a car, the study found.
 And whatever you do, avoid buying on Thursdays, which apparently offer the lowest percent off MSRP.
-Don’t waste your money on these car maintenance repairs, either.
+Don’t waste your money on these car maintenance repairs either.

-Best holiday to buy a car: Three-day weekends
+Best holiday to buy a car

-Many dealerships offer promotions such as special financing rates, zero-percent loans, and cash-back deals for shoppers during long holiday weekends.
-In a recent study by iSeeCars, car buyers scored nearly 40 percent more deals than average on Martin Luther King, Jr. Day alone.
+Many dealerships offer promotions such as special financing rates, zero-percent loans and cash-back deals for shoppers during long holiday weekends.
+In a recent study by iSeeCars, car buyers scored nearly 40% more deals than average on Martin Luther King, Jr. Day alone.
 “Dealerships know that people will have free time on their hands during a three-day weekend and are more motivated to offer a better deal,” Montoya says.
 He suggests starting your research ahead of time, so you’ll be ready to make a purchase that weekend.

-Best time to buy a car: Model changeovers
+Another great time to buy a car

 Although the winter months and holidays are popular times for car discounts and deals, they aren’t the only opportunities to save.
 Some of the biggest bargains pop up when a vehicle is being discontinued or during annual model changeovers.
 Montoya notes that these discounts apply to outgoing models rather than new ones, so if you want the latest model, be prepared to pay more or wait until the market cools down.
 Can’t make it to a dealership?
 Here’s what you need to know about buying a car online.